lexilamonica/lexilamonica/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Software Projects <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Distributed Systems <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Database Programming <br />
+   <p> If there is a course that you would like to see the work from, please specify when you connected with me </p>

   &nbsp;&nbsp;&nbsp;&nbsp; The current work that I am on is: <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Software Projects <br />